The Stirling Maxwell Research Project

 Unwrapping an Icon

 The Lady in a Fur Wrap has fascinated viewers ever since it was exhibited in the Louvre, Paris, in 1838.
 Regarded as an early masterpiece painted soon after El Greco settled in Spain in the 1570s, its fame became linked to the rapid rise in the painter’s international reputation in the nineteenth century.
-Yet it remains an enigma.
+Yet it remained an enigma.
 Direct, informal portraits of Early Modern women such as this are extremely rare and probably unique in a Spanish context.
-This has led some modern scholars to propose a number of new possibilities regarding who painted it, when, and who it represents.
+This led a number of modern scholars to propose a range of new possibilities regarding who painted it, when, and who it represents.

 - Research into Spanish masterpiece 'Lady in a Fur Wrap'

 - Copied by the Sun: Photography invades Art History